c-scale-community/workflow-coastal-hydrowaq/README.md

 # C-SCALE HiSea Use Case
-## Workflow solution for on demand coastal hydrodynamic and water quality modelling using Delft3D FM
+## Workflow solution for coastal hydrodynamic and water quality modelling using Delft3D FM

-With this workflow solution a user can easily produce hydrodynamic and water quality hindcasts or forecasts for the coastal ocean for a geographic area of interest.
+With this workflow solution a user can easily produce hydrodynamic and water quality hindcasts or forecasts for the coastal ocean for a Delft3D FM model schematisation.

 The workflow solution has the following functionality